schifano/udacity-final/UIKit Fundamentals/Lesson 4 - Table Views.md

 2. section
 ```

-### Challenege in the implementation of scrolling through tables.
+### Challenge in the implementation of scrolling through tables.

 Tables need optimization. iPhone users want to be able to swipe along a list quickly.
 Each row is a fairly complex view object, having to swipe through hundreds of rows, that is a lot of objects to allocate.
 Apple worked out a caching scheme to reuse cell objects.